 I like the idea of open frames because they make the display clearer, and gorgeous to look at – but they are also really easy to swap the art when the kids bring in new pieces.

-The idea below takes this to a whole new level by having lots of different size, shape and style frames but painting them all the same colour.
+This idea takes this to a whole new level by having lots of different size, shape and style frames but painting them all the same colour.
 This looks amazing!

-Probably my favourite, so the idea below really appeals to me for a way to display loads of pieces in an interesting way.
+Probably my favourite, so this idea really appeals to me for a way to display loads of pieces in an interesting way.

 As you may know by now if you’ve followed this blog for any length of time, I am a BIG fan of clipboards.
 I have 3 hung together in our kitchen and use them to hang our monthly calendar, my daughters school week schedule, and something else.
 Usually this “something else” is my daughters latest art or a certification she’s just got.